wizo06/japanese/docs/Fundamentals/particles.md

 2. 私は本を買った。
 3. 私が本を買った。

 In the **first sentence**, it doesn't put any particular emphasis on anything; it's just saying, neutrally, "I bought a book".
+(Remember that in Japanese, omitting the main wagon "A" is allowed)

 If we choose to stress "I" as the topic and say the **second sentence**, we're changing the topic to "I" and saying that "I bought a book".
 The particle 「は」, aside from marking something as the topic, it also implies that the "*comment*" on said topic is different from the comment on "old topics" or on "other topics" (we learned this in the section about 「は」 vs 「も」).
 In other words, we are implying: